fuhengwu2021/distributedai/chapter2-gpu-hardware-networking-and-parallelism-strategies/main.md

 ![](img/h100.jpg)

-## Computational Power and AI Clusters
+## Computational Power: AI Clusters and Metrics

 Before diving into GPU specifics, let's step back and understand what we're really building: AI clusters that deliver massive computational power.
 The numbers matter here—when you're training a 70B parameter model, you're not just using a few GPUs.
 You're orchestrating hundreds or thousands of them, and the way they're connected determines whether your training job finishes in days or weeks.